IWES sites: Science to the power of nine.

 Innovative solutions for the sub-surface investigation of offshore wind farms

 The Fraunhofer IWES site in Bremen is home to an interdisciplinary team specializing in geophysics, geology, petrophysics, civil engineering, electrical engineering, and software development, which focuses on the holistic sub-surface investigations of offshore wind farms.
 The team adapts seismo-acoustic and geotechnical methods from the oil and gas industries as well as the military sector with the aim of optimizing them for use in the offshore wind industry.
-In this way, for example, the designed and patented Manta Ray G1 detection system utilizes multichannel seismic measurement methods to deliver high-resolution data for three-dimensional ground models.
+In this way, for example, a designed and patented detection system utilizes multichannel seismic measurement methods to deliver high-resolution data for three-dimensional ground models.
 The detection of boulders at depths of up to 100 m below the seafloor plays a key role here.
 The goal is the time- and cost-efficient development of offshore wind farms and the corresponding infrastructure.

 Since 2017, the Sub-surface Investigations department has been surveying the sub-seafloor for the sites designated for offshore wind energy in the German EEZ on behalf of the Federal Maritime and Hydrographic Agency (BSH).